katalvlaran/lvlath/docs/MAX_FLOW.md

    When capacities or numbers of augmentations are large, sums of flows can exceed 32-bit limits.
 Always use **int64** (or larger) for capacities and accumulators.

 2. **Zero-capacity edges**
-   Edges with `(c(u,v)=0)` may clutter your residual graph—either filter them out early or ensure your algorithm skips them to avoid needless work.
+   Edges with `(c(u,v)=0)` may clutter your residual graph - either filter them out early or ensure your algorithm skips them to avoid needless work.

 3. **Choice of algorithm**
     - **Ford-Fulkerson (DFS)**: simple but worst-case $$\(O(E\cdot F)\)$$ may be prohibitive if `(F)` is large.